Maniac Butcher is a somewhat obscure band from the Czech Republic.

 distracting that anything.
 Otherwise, the mix is pretty good and the focus remains on the melodies and the vocals, more or

-for anyone into mid-90s Black Metal.
+recommended for anyone into mid-90s black metal.
 There are a couple of weak spots, but nothing bad.
-It does somewhat work against the
+It does somewhat work

-album that the hidden bonus track (a cover of the Master's Hammer song "Jáma Pekel") outshines some of the original material.
+against the album that the hidden bonus track (a cover of the Master's Hammer song "Jáma Pekel") outshines some of the original

+material.
 Overall, this is very much worth listening to.
-If you have never heard Maniac Butcher, this is as good of a place to start
+If you have never heard Maniac Butcher, this is as good of a place

 (7 Jan.
 2014)